natyusha/ShokoRelay.bundle/README.md

 - Run in a terminal `force-metadata.py` to remove empty collections, normalise collection sort titles, rename negative seasons and add original titles in Plex.
 - Append the "dance" flag (-d or --dance) if you want to do a time consuming full metadata clean up (Plex dance).
   - This will ask for (Y/N) confirmation for each configured library.
+- Append the "logo" flag (-l or --logo) if you want to force add TMDB logos to a series.
+- Append the "skip" flag (-s or --skip) if you want to skip library wide actions.

 > :warning: **Important**
 > In "dance" mode you must wait until the Plex activity queue is fully completed before advancing to the next step (with the enter key) or this will not function correctly.